omarkaialy/flutter-localize/README.md

 ## Following extension guidelines

-Ensure that you've read through the extensions guidelines and follow the best practices for creating your extension.
+Ensure that you've read through the extensions guidelines and follow the best practices .

 ## Working with Markdown